3 Types of Kurtis and When To Wear Them

 Traveling to India, we can't help but notice their unique sense of fashion.
 Observing Indian women and their wardrobe is both pleasing and satisfying, you could really see that tailors put so much effort on the tiniest patterns and aesthetically pleasing color combinations.

 Plus, Indian women sure do know how to style themselves beautifully like no other.
-As for tourists, it is truly an honor to have an opportunity to be able to don traditional Indian Wear and dress like the locals.
+As for tourists, it is truly an honor to have an opportunity to be able to do Traditional Indian Wear and dress like the locals.
 Why don’t we dive in and get to know more about Indian fashion?
 Let's start with the types of Kurtis and how one can wear them:

 SHIRT STYLE KURTI